-Financial woes are a common cause of stress, and a surprisingly common reason for divorce.
-When you lack ample funds, are buried in debt or have other financial concerns, your entire family can suffer.
-Managing your family’s finances responsibly may seem impossible at times, but there are a few sound principles that you can apply that can have a profound effect on your family’s financial stability and well-being in the future.
+Financial woes are a common cause of stress and a surprisingly common reason for divorce.
+When you lack ample funds, are buried in debt, or have other financial concerns, your entire family can suffer.
+Managing your family’s finances responsibly may seem impossible at times.
+Still, there are a few sound principles that you can apply that can have a profound effect on your family’s financial stability and well-being in the future.

 1. Live Below Your Means

 Regardless of your current income level, it makes sense to live well below your means.
 By doing so, you can more easily manage extra expenses on reduced income when unexpected situations develop.
 In addition, you can more easily avoid debt while also saving more money for the future.

 If your lifestyle is currently stressing your budget or preventing you from saving and investing, now is the time to scale back and look for things to cut outgoing expenses.